 The Holland area boasts six million tulips, planted and ready to burst forth in bloom in early spring.
 Located in city parks, at public attractions and Holland's Tulip Lanes.

 The Tulip Time Festival features three spectacular parades.
-See the traditional Volksparade on May 7, led by thousands of locals in traditional Dutch costumes.
+See the traditional Volksparade, led by thousands of locals in traditional Dutch costumes.
 Participants gather at the beginning of the parade for the official Street Scrubbing, which includes an appearance by Michigan Governor Rick Snyder.
-The Johnson Controls Kinderparade, or “children’s parade,” on May 8 is the largest parade of children in the state.
-The parade series finishes with GMB Muziekparade "music parade," on May 10, one of the most spectacular parades in the state, featuring 4,000 participants including floats, dancers, and bands along Michigan's longest parade route.
+The Johnson Controls Kinderparade, or “children’s parade,” is the largest parade of children in the state.
+The parade series finishes with GMB Muziekparade "music parade," one of the most spectacular parades in the state, featuring 4,000 participants including floats, dancers, and bands along Michigan's longest parade route.

 Want a relaxed way to experience the tulips?
 Book a Tulip City Tour!
-The tours are offered daily May 3-10; purchase your same-day tour tickets at the booth at Centennial Park The hop-on, hop-off tour allows easy access through beautiful Tulip Lanes, Holland’s Historic District, city parks and downtown, and includes admission to Windmill Island Gardens and the Holland Museum, Cappon House and Settler's House.
+The tours are offered daily; purchase your same-day tour tickets at the booth at Centennial Park The hop-on, hop-off tour allows easy access through beautiful Tulip Lanes, Holland’s Historic District, city parks and downtown, and includes admission to Windmill Island Gardens and the Holland Museum, Cappon House and Settler's House.

 While visiting Holland. make sure to take in beautiful Lake Michigan.Visit Holland State Park to view Big Red Lighthouse or Tunnel Park beach to watch a sunset.
 For a little more adventure, climb the 230 steps to the top of Mt.
 Pisgah, a 157 foot sand dune.
 Here, enjoy a panoramic view of Lake Michigan and Lake Macatawa.